Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Data-based advection-diffusion dynamics

 Given the family of computed diffusion matrices $\{\bm{P}_{\epsilon}(t_k) \}_{k=0, \ldots, T}$, we obtain

+As the final vector $\bm{w}^{T}$ is obtained by means of $\bm{P}_{\epsilon}(t_{T-1})$ in the above scheme, the last diffusion matrix $\bm{P}_{\epsilon}(t_{T})$ is not required in practice.
 Sometimes, it is of practical interest to increase the time step $\tau$ to some multiple $\tau'=C\tau$, $C \in \mathbb{N}$.
 To this end, one may simply use a time-averaged transition matrix over each time span of length $\tau'$ obtained from the respective $C$ transition matrices computed for the original time step $\tau$.
 Note that all constructions can also be adapted for variable step sizes $\tau_k$, accordingly.